-- the corporate tax entity has received a refund of income tax that affects its FDT liability - see A refund of income tax affecting a franking deficit tax liability on page 5, or - the corporate tax entity is a late balancing entity that: - elected to have its FDT liability determined on 30 June, and - was required to lodge a franking account tax return on or before 31 July 2007 disclosing a FDT liability, and - has an over-franking tax liability and/or an obligation to disclose a significant variation in its benchmark franking percentage.
+- the corporate tax entity has received a refund of income tax that affects its FDT liability - see A refund of income tax affecting a franking deficit tax liability on page 5, or - the corporate tax entity is a late balancing entity that - elected to have its FDT liability determined on 30 June - was required to lodge a franking account tax return on or before 31 July 2008 disclosing an FDT liability, and - has an OFT liability or an obligation to disclose a significant variation in its benchmark franking percentage.

-If this is a subsequent franking account tax return for the income year, print X in the yes box at this question; otherwise print X in the no box.
+If this is a subsequent franking account tax return for the income year, print X in the Yes box at this question; otherwise print X in the No box.